LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 }
 ```

-Hopefully, at least we can check the value of `i` in debugger, and if the value is equal to 1000, then it can prove we successfully run rust code on riscv as well.
+Hopefully, at least we can check the value of `i` in debugger, and if the value is equal to 1000, then it can prove we successfully run rust code on risc-v as well.

 The third monster shows up: